 Here are 5 practical and effective ways to do it that really work.
 Both my clients and I have used these with great success.
 Have a look:

 - Observe yourself.
 Be aware of how you respond to what is showing up for you.
 See yourself as a third party who has no attachment to the emotions and thoughts that pass through your mind.
 Let them pass in and out without holding on to them as if they’re clouds in the sky moving overhead.
-This is a fantastic way and easy entry point to introduce the life-changing concept of non-attachment into your life.
+Side note: this is an easy way to practicing releasing your attachment to the outcome of something.
+It’s an easy entry point.

 - Snap out of it.
 It is the old rubber band trick.
 Put a rubber band on your wrist and when you, for example, notice you are engaging in negative self-talk, snap it.
 The goal is to do it while you are in the middle of the thought and it brings you back to the present moment immediately.
 I have had clients who swear by it and I’ve seen their changed behaviour to prove it.